-But clearly, i was intentionally taking business from them.
+But clearly, i was taking business from them.

 And Google didn’t seem to mind.

-I know the advertising platform well.
-I targeted every term related to their business without ever explicitly using any trademarks.
+I knew the advertising platform well.
+I targeted every term related to their business without ever using their trademark.
 I did it so expertly that it only took about 10 keywords to cover most searches ever done on their business’ name.